+Level 3

-Level 3 - Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 The liquidity of this level of investment ranges from more than quarterly to illiquid.

 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-When, as a practical expedient, an investment is measured at fair value on the basis of net asset value, its classification as Level 2 or 3 will be impacted by the ability to redeem the investment at net asset value at the measurement date.
-If there is uncertainty or the inability to redeem an investment at net asset value in the near term subsequent to the measurement date, the investment is categorized as Level 3.
-Valuation for investments maintained by fund managers or limited partnerships are based upon the most recent estimates determined by the fund managers or general partners after review by the Foundation's management.
-Adjustments to such values have been considered but none have been made.
+As a practical expedient, certain investments are measured at fair value on the basis of net asset value.
+The fair value of these investments is not included in the fair value hierarchy.